1,000 Books Before Kindergarten

 - 600-800 Books:

 - 1,000 Books: You did it!
 Once the library reopens, stop by and pick up your memory book, a backpack, and your choice of a book.

 - Keep on Reading: Don't stop at 1,000!
 Keep on reading together; there's more learning ahead!

 Other Ways to Build Literacy

 Singing songs, saying rhymes, telling stories, and playing with your child are all great ways to build their literacy skills.
 Visit Paola Free Library often for free programs that are fun and educational for your little one and to find great books to share with your child.

-Check out 1,000 Books Before Kindergarten for more educational apps.
+Check out the 1,000 Books Before Kindergarten website for more educational apps.

 One thousand books may seem like a lot, but if you read just one book a night, you'll meet your goal in less than 3 years.
 If you read three books a night, you could reach your goal in just 1 year!
 Ask our friendly staff for suggestions- we're here to help you on your journey to 1,000 Books Before Kindergarten!